 (Courses at the Paul Mellon Centre in London)

-During the spring term, the Yale-in-London program at the Paul Mellon Centre for Studies in British Art, located in central London, offers four courses in British studies covering British history, history of art or architecture, literature, and drama.
-Students take all four courses offered, and courses taught at the Paul Mellon Centre must be taken for a letter grade.
-Further information is available on the program's Web site.
+During the spring term, and the summer break, the Yale in London program at the Paul Mellon Centre for Studies in British Art, located in central London, offers courses in British studies generally including British history, history of art or architecture, literature, and drama.
+The spring program consists of four courses, while the summer program has two courses.
+There are no prerequisites and students from any major, and from any year of study may apply.
+All courses must be taken for a letter grade.
+Further information is available on the program's website.
 Inquiries may also be directed to email@example.com.
-The application deadline for spring term 2015 is Friday, October 3, 2014.
+The application deadline for the spring term 2021 is Thursday, October 15, 2020.
 Students will be notified of acceptance within one month of the application deadline.
-Inquiries about the summer program, described in the Undergraduate Curriculum section, should be directed to the same address.
-Applications for summer 2015 are due Monday, February 2, 2015.
+Inquiries about the summer program, described in The Undergraduate Curriculum, should be directed to the same address.
+Applications for summer 2021 are due Monday, February 15, 2021.